-A. Post-authorization safety surveillance data pertaining to myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the tissue surrounding the heart) demonstrate increased risks of myocarditis and pericarditis, particularly within 7 days following the second dose of the Pfizer-BioNTech COVID-19 Vaccine, with the risk being higher in males under 40 years of age than in females or older males.
+A. Post-authorization safety surveillance data pertaining to myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the tissue surrounding the heart) demonstrate increased risks of myocarditis and pericarditis, particularly within 7 days following the second dose of the Pfizer-BioNTech COVID-19 Vaccine, with the observed risk being higher in males under 40 years of age than in females or older males.
 The observed risk is highest in males 12 through 17 years of age.

 The Fact Sheet for Healthcare Providers Administering Vaccine (Vaccination Providers) for the Pfizer-BioNTech COVID-19 Vaccine includes a warning about the risk of myocarditis and pericarditis, and the Vaccine Information Fact Sheet for Recipients and Caregivers include information about myocarditis and pericarditis.
 The Vaccine Information Fact Sheet for Recipients and Caregivers notes that vaccine recipients should seek medical attention right away if they experience any of the following symptoms after vaccination:

 - Feelings of having a fast-beating, fluttering, or pounding heart

 A: Yes.
 Providers administering Pfizer-BioNTech COVID-19 Vaccine must report to the Vaccine Adverse Event Reporting System (VAERS) and are encouraged to report to Pfizer Inc. the following information associated with the administration of the vaccine of which they become aware:

 - Vaccine administration errors whether or not associated with an adverse event

 - Serious adverse events (irrespective of attribution to vaccination)